The Value of Medicare Agents: What MedPAC Overlooked

 If you’re a Medicare agent, now is the time to stay engaged in these discussions.
 Share your experiences, advocate for your role, and educate policymakers on your impact on beneficiaries’ lives.

-Agility’s Medicare expert, Carolina Alcorta, is happy to help you refine this engagement!
-Contact Carolina today to share your advocacy pitch and discover advocacy insights that resonate with government and regulatory authorities.
+Agility’s Medicare expert, Scott Meeks, is happy to help you refine this engagement!
+Contact Scott today to share your advocacy pitch and discover advocacy insights that resonate with government and regulatory authorities.

 Facebook